sendgrid/sendgrid-go/USAGE.md

 ## Validate a Link Whitelabel

-**This endpoint allows you to validate a link whitelabel.**
+**This endpoint allows you to validate a link white label.**

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).